tock/book/src/key-hotp-application.md

     press.
 You'll also need to enable interrupts for all of the buttons instead of just Button 1.

-  - Make the HOTP key in the App State struct into an array with up to four slots.
+  - Make the HOTP key into an array with up to four slots.
+Choose different key names for storage.

   - Having multiple key slots allows for different numbers of digits for the HOTP code on different slots, which you could experiment with.